flowersteam/sbmltoodejax/docs/source/why_use.md

 ### Does not (yet) handle several cases
 SBMLtoODEjax is a lightweight library that is still in its early phase so they are several limitations to it at the moment.
-In particular, they error several error cases that are not handled by the current simulator including:
+In particular, they are several error cases that are not handled by the current simulator including:
 * Events: SBML files with events (discrete occurrences that can trigger discontinuous changes in the model) are not handled
 * Custom Functions: we handle a large portion of functions possibly-used in SBML files (see `mathFuncs` in `sbmltoodejax.modulegeneration.GenerateModel`), but not all
 * Custom solvers: To integrate the model's equation, we use jax experimental `odeint` solver but do not yet allow for other solvers.